EITD/eitd.github.io/_posts/2023-12-20-rransactions.md

 Serial equivalence is used as a criterion for the derivation of concurrency control protocols.
 These protocols attempt to serialize transactions in their access to objects:

-- ***most practical systems use locking***
+- **most practical systems use locking**
-- ***optimistic concurrency control***
+- **optimistic concurrency control**
-- ***timestamp ordering.***
+- **timestamp ordering.**

-# U**nrepeatable/Dirty read**
+# **Unrepeatable/Dirty read**

 The ‘dirty read’ problem is caused by the interaction between a read operation in one transaction and an earlier write operation in another transaction on the same object.
 In the case that p aborts, then q must abort as well.

-Allow for the fact that a transaction may abort by preventing it affecting other concurrent transactions if it does so. ****The isolation property of transactions requires that transactions do not see the uncommitted state of other transactions.
+Allow for the fact that a transaction may abort by preventing it affecting other concurrent transactions if it does so. ***The isolation property of transactions requires that transactions do not see the uncommitted state of other transactions.

 # **Cascading abort**

-To avoid cascading aborts, transactions are only allowed to read objects that were written by committed transactions. ***To ensure that this is the case, any read operation must be delayed until other transactions that applied a write operation to the same object have committed or aborted.***
+To avoid cascading aborts, transactions are only allowed to read objects that were written by committed transactions. **To ensure that this is the case, any read operation must be delayed until other transactions that applied a write operation to the same object have committed or aborted.**

 # Two-phase locking

-- The first phase of each transaction is a ‘***growing phase***’, during which new locks are acquired.
+- The first phase of each transaction is a ‘**growing phase**’, during which new locks are acquired.
-- In the second phase, the locks are released (a ‘***shrinking phase***’).
+- In the second phase, the locks are released (a ‘**shrinking phase**’).

 ## Read and write locks